 HTML stands for hypertext markup language.
 You can think of it as the content on a webpage.
 As you're reading this content right now, the images and text are written in HTML.
 It's also the structure of the content.
 You can group bits of HTML together.
 We'll get into this in a bit, but it's good to associate HTML with structure and content.

 If we were building a car together, you could think of the HTML as the materials we used to build the car: the frame, the doors, the steering wheel, the tires, etc. By themselves, the materials are inert: they don't do anything by themselves or look particularly.
-They need to arranged into a coherent car (via CSS) and it needs an engine with all the wiring (via JavaScript) to actually do anything.
+They need to be arranged into a coherent car (via CSS) and it needs an engine with all the wiring (via JavaScript) to actually do anything.

 What is CSS